Type-Zero/run-android-tests/README.md

 ./scripts/run.sh artifacts/execution-plan.txt artifacts
 ```

-You will fail on one of tests.
-Now go and check the **artifacts** folder :wink:
+You will fail on one of tests :x:.
+Now go and check the **artifacts** :white_check_mark: folder :wink:

 ### Explanation + Details